Mapping Early Syrian Immigrants in New York

 Grad Students Represent NC State History Program at ASOR Annual Meeting

-In November 2014, NC State graduate students studying Ancient History under the guidance of Professor Thomas Parker presented research at the 2014 Annual Meeting of the American Schools of Oriental Research […]
+In November 2014, NC State graduate students studying Ancient History under the guidance of Professor Thomas Parker presented research at the 2014 Annual Meeting of the American Schools of Oriental Research (ASOR) in San Diego, California.
+This year’s meeting featured over […]

 Chancellor visits CHASS